Outline

 In addition, they sometimes try to eat light meals or skip meals, which may help them lose weight temporarily, but may result in an increase in set-point weight over the long haul.

-Also, when some thin people want to gain weight, they tend to eat high-calorie foods.
-Besides, they often snack between meals without hesitation.
+Conversely, when some thin people want to gain weight, they tend to choose high-calorie foods even if they don’t eat large portions.

 However, when thin people eat that way, as a result, some undigested food is left in their intestines throughout the day, and their set-point weight does not change.